-Minor Infraction Description Possible Consequences/ Disciplinary Responses Defiance/Non- Compliance / Insubordination Student engages in brief or low- intensity failure to respond to adult requests.
-May include the following: Conference with Student- Consequences for referral results in student meeting with administrator, teacher, staff member, and/or Disruption Student engages in low-intensity, but inappropriate disruption to others that takes away from others learning that requires student to receive multiple warnings, change in seating, or taken out into the hall. parent or any combination thereof.
+Minor Infraction Description Possible Consequences/ ~ Disciplinary Responses Defiance/Non- Student engages in brief or low- May include the following: Compliance / Insubordination intensity failure to respond to adult requests. • Conference with Student - Consequences for referral results in student meeting with administrator, teacher, staff member, and/or Disruption Student engages in low-intensity, but inappropriate disruption to others that takes away from others learning that requires student to receive multiple warnings, change in seating, or taken out into the hall. parent or any combination thereof.
 Loss of Privilege- Consequence for referral results in student being unable to participate in some type of classroom/teacher privilege.
-Parent Contact- Consequence for referral results in parent Inappropriate Language Student engages in low-intensity instance of inappropriate language in conversation.
-Consequence for referral results in parent communication by e-mail, phone, or person- to-person about the problem.
-Teacher Detention- Consequence for referral results in student Physical Contact Horseplay, Rough housing spending time in a specified area away from scheduled activities during lunches or Inappropriate Displays of Affection Student engages in inappropriate, consensual verbal and/or physical gestures/contact, of a sexual nature to another student or adult before/after school.
-Time Out of Class- Consequence for referral results in a period of time spent away from scheduled activities/classes during the school day.
-If Technology Violation Misuse of cell phone policy or other electronic devices (i.e.: music player) sent to ISS by two or more teachers, student will serve the next 9 periods in ISS.
-If in ISS a student does not participate in extra- curricular activities that day.
-Tardiness to Class The first two offenses are minor, third one automatic major • Individualized Instruction-Consequences for referral results in student receiving individualized instruction specifically No pass Student is found out of an assigned area without an appropriate pass related to the student's problem behaviors.
+Parent Contact- Consequence for referral results in parent Inappropriate Student engages in low-intensity communication by e-mail, phone, or person- Language instance of inappropriate language to-person about the problem. in conversation. • Teacher Detention - Consequence for referral results in student Physical Contact Horseplay, Rough housing spending time in a specified area away from scheduled activities during lunches or Inappropriate Student engages in inappropriate, before/after school.
+Displays of Affection consensual verbal and/or physical gestures/contact, of a sexual nature to another student or adult • Time Out of Class - Consequence for referral results in a period of time spent away from scheduled activities/classes during the school day.
+Technology Violation Misuse of cell phone policy or other electronic devices (i.e.: music player) Individualized Instruction-Consequences for referral results in student receiving individualized instruction specifically related to the student's problem behaviors.
+Tardiness to School or Class Student arrives to school after the starting bell.
+For a tardy to be excused the student must have a verifiable legitimate reason (doctor, dentist, funeral, college visit, etc.) and a doctor or parent/guardian note.
 (This may be provided directly or indirectly, orally, or in writing.)
-Property Misuse Student engages in low-intensity misuse of property • Other Teacher Consequence-Consequence for referral results in a teacher decision that is not listed.
-The teacher will specify the teacher action taken (i.e. move seat, assign seating, written assignment, etc)
+Other Teacher Consequence-Consequence for referral results in a teacher decision that is not listed.
+The teacher will specify the teacher action taken (i.e. move seat, assign seating, written assignment, etc) No pass Student is found out of an assigned area without an appropriate pass Property Misuse Student engages in low-intensity misuse of property